vonzimr/gradebook/gradebook-server/gradebook/blueprints/accounts/README.md

-## List
+## Listing all users with specified role

 `GET /accounts/list/:role`

 List all Users of a certain role.
+Requires an account with an `admin` role.
 This route will probably change signficantly, given we will need ways of listing accounts based on classrooms, etc.